· 2 min read

 We’ve also been working towards making more of our tools open source.
-We took additional steps in this process a few months ago when we open-sourced our Elixir client for Apache Druid and our Ansible role for configuring carbon-relay-ng.
+We took additional steps in this process a few months ago when we open-sourced our Elixir client for Apache Druid and our Ansible role configuring carbon-relay-ng.
 Past open-source contributions from GameAnalytics also include an Erlang HyperLogLog library, a distributed work scheduler for Erlang systems, and a monitoring framework for the Erlang VM.

 Should more companies go full open source?

 More transparency and increased availability of open-source software in the mobile industry can only benefit developers.
-So this move from Mintegral is certainly a step in the right direction, which we support and will also hopefully be followed by the industry at large.
+So this move from Mintegral is certainly a step in the right direction, which we support and will hopefully be followed by the industry at large.

 Have your say